zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 1. Navigate to the **Model Reflection**, select the required module from the left navigation pane, and select **Click to refresh** to synchronize entities and microflows.
 2. In the **SP Configuration** tab, provide the necessary values and click **Save**.
 You need to complete this step before proceeding for IdP Configuration.
 3. In the IdP Configuration tab, click **New** and provide the necessary details.
-For more information on IdP configuration tabs, see the [IdP Attributes for SAML]( add) document.
+For more information on IdP configuration tabs, see the [Reference Guide for SAML IdP Configuration](/appstore/modules/saml/idp-attributes/) document.
 4. From version 4.0.0 of the SAML module, you have the option to download the SP Metadata from **Encryption Settings** tab, **Identity Provider Metadata** tab, and at the end of the configuration process.

 #### Downloading and Uploading SP Metadata Manually

 After completing the IdP configuration, download the SP metadata.
 Upload the SP metadata details to the IdP provider, either via URL or by downloading the SP metadata XML file provided.

-For more information, see the [Downloading SP metadata]( add) section below.
 This typically involves transferring the file to the IdP provider responsible for configuring authentication on the IdP server.

 {{% alert color="info" %}}
 The XML for the SP metadata is signed.
 If you make any changes to the metadata (even just opening it in an editor) this can mean that the signature no longer matches the content, and the metadata will be rejected.